-At Wesleyan Financial Services, we can help you choose the right financial products for your life goals.
-Whether you want to invest your money, protect your income or learn more about the Teachers’ Pension Scheme, we’re here to help.
+At Wesleyan Financial Services, we can help you make the right financial moves to meet your life goals.
+Whether you want to invest your money, protect your income or plan your retirement, we’re here to help.

 Top of the class for financial advice

-We have a team of dedicated Financial Consultants, ready to offer one-off or ongoing advice.
+We have a team of dedicated Specialist Financial Advisers, ready to offer one-off or ongoing advice.
 We’re here for you every step of the way, from starting your teacher training through to planning your retirement.

-As we’re approved by NASUWT and other unions, we provide members with a wide range of regulated financial services.
-This includes face-to-face financial advice on investments, mortgages, the Teachers’ Pension Scheme and more.
+A partner of NASUWT, we provide members with a wide range of regulated financial services.
+This includes financial advice on investments, mortgages and protection, plus guidance on the Teachers’ Pension Scheme.

 When the end of your career is approaching, you’ll want to make sure your retirement is taken care of.
 Get specialist advice on retirement planning and guidance on the Teachers’ Pension Scheme.